maureenblack/cardano-learn-and-hack/README.md

 # Cardano Learn & Hack

 This project is all about making Cardano easier to dive into!
-We've created a bunch of fun challenges and puzzles to help you explore the Cardano ecosystem in a gamified way.
+We want to create a bunch of fun challenges and puzzles to help developers exploring the Cardano ecosystem in a gamified way.

 ## 🚀 Getting Started